Skip to main content

 The server maintains a sliding window of the transcript, matching the incoming audio against the expected "target text" using a combination of fuzzy matching and phonetic encoding.

-06. Technical Highlights
+07. Technical Highlights & Logic

 Smart Evaluation Logic

-We developed a method priority system for word matching:
+I developed a method priority system for word matching:

 1. Exact: Perfect string match.